LLM Inference at the Edge: Mobile, NPU, and GPU Performance Efficiency Trade-offs Under Sustained Load: Methodology

 \subsection{Platforms and Inference Stacks}

-We select four platforms spanning the performance--efficiency spectrum relevant to personal agent deployment: a Raspberry Pi~5 paired with a Hailo-10H M.2 NPU module, representing always-on low-power edge deployment; a Samsung Galaxy S24 Ultra as a flagship Android device with Snapdragon 8 Gen 3; an iPhone~16 Pro as a flagship iOS device with Apple A18 Pro; and a laptop with NVIDIA RTX~4050 GPU as a battery-powered edge device in a laptop form factor.
-Full hardware and software specifications are given in Tables~\ref{tab:hardware} and~\ref{tab:software}.

-The Hailo-10H connects via PCIe Gen 3.0, providing 40~TOPS at under 5~W. hailo-ollama partitions model layers between NPU and CPU, with attention layers offloaded to the NPU and Q4 weights utilising the NPU's INT8 compute units via the Hailo Dataflow Compiler.
-Power is estimated from the RPi~5 PMIC's \texttt{VDD\_CORE\_A} current and \texttt{VDD\_CORE} and \texttt{EXT5V\_V} voltage rails sampled via the INA219 sensor at 1~kHz.
-This measurement reflects total system draw rather than isolated NPU power; while \texttt{EXT5V\_V} is the primary supply rail for the Hailo-10H over PCIe, the absence of a dedicated current sensor on that pin means the reported figures are indicative of NPU power consumption but cannot be attributed to the accelerator in isolation.
+The Hailo-10H connects via PCIe Gen~3.0, providing 40~TOPS at under 5~W. hailo-ollama partitions model layers between NPU and CPU, with attention offloaded to the NPU and Q4 weights dispatched to the NPU's INT8 compute units via the Hailo Dataflow Compiler.
+Power is sampled from the RPi~5 PMIC rails via an INA219 at 1~kHz; this reflects total system draw rather than isolated NPU power, as no dedicated current sensor sits on the Hailo-10H's PCIe supply.

-The Samsung Galaxy S24 Ultra runs Qwen~2.5~1.5B compiled to TVM binary format targeting the Adreno~750 GPU via Apache TVM 0.14 through MLC-LLM.
-The benchmark runs as a custom headless Android service (\texttt{BenchmarkService}) on Android 16, with per-iteration metrics logged via a terminal-style \texttt{LogActivity} interface.
-Power measurement via the Android Battery Manager API was found unreliable under active GPU load and is not reported (see Section~\ref{sec:discussion}).
+The Samsung Galaxy S24 Ultra runs the model compiled to TVM binary format targeting the Adreno~750 GPU via Apache TVM 0.14 through MLC-LLM, as a headless Android service on Android 16 with the display held off during the measured run.
+The runtime uses a 2{,}048-token context and a 128-token prefill chunk; the reduced chunk inflates prefill latency relative to Adreno hardware capability (see Section~\ref{sec:discussion}).
+Battery current, voltage, and temperature are sampled from the Android \texttt{BatteryManager} and \texttt{HealthService} APIs per iteration, with absolute accuracy caveated.

-The iPhone~16 Pro runs a custom SwiftUI benchmarking application (\texttt{MLXBenchmark}) integrating MLX Swift (v0.29.1) with inference dispatched to the A18 Pro GPU via Metal compute kernels; the Neural Engine is not utilised by MLX.
-Thermal state is monitored via \texttt{ProcessInfo.thermalState} and battery level via \texttt{UIDevice.current.batteryLevel} at each iteration boundary. iOS does not expose per-component power draw to third-party applications, so battery state-of-charge is used as the sole energy proxy.
+The iPhone~16 Pro runs a custom SwiftUI app integrating MLX Swift (v0.29.1), with inference dispatched to the A18 Pro GPU via Metal; MLX does not target the Neural Engine.
+Greedy decoding (\texttt{temperature = 0.0}) with \texttt{maxKVSize = 2048} fixes output length and KV footprint across iterations. iOS exposes no per-component power draw to third-party apps, so thermal state (\texttt{ProcessInfo.thermalState}) and battery level (\texttt{UIDevice}) are sampled per iteration as the sole energy proxy.